Datalux/Osintgram/README.md

 7. Create in `config` folder the file: `settings.json` and write the following string: "{}" without quotation marks

 8. Run the main.py script

     `python3 main.py <target username>`

+## Docker Quick Start 🐳

+Coming soon

 ## Development version

 To use the development version with the latest feature and fixes just switch to `development` branch using Git:

 `git checkout development`